50+ money saving tips from REAL mums

 - Work out what Christmas costs each year and put money away each fortnight.

 - I meal plan for the fortnight using up first what I have in the freezer and cupboards.
 I always make sure there are 2 or 3 meals that I can bulk out and freeze portions or plan to use up fruit and vegetables near the end of the shopping week.
+Check out Eleanor Hannah’s picture at the top of the page – double batch everything you make!

 - Don’t let your husband do the shopping or he will come back with everything you can’t eat and spend a fortune in the process!